 - Minimum age is 18 years by the water phase of the course.

-- Current certification in NAUI First Aid for Dive Professionals or equivalent.
+- Current certification in NAUI First Aid for the Diving Professional or equivalent.

 - Medical Approval - Verification of good physical condition as documented by a medical examination and unconditional approval for diving by a licensed physician within the preceding 12 months.